 Think the US Dollar is due for fall?
 Or want to invest more tactically

-Following the success of the BetaShares U.S. Dollar ETF, BetaShares has recently launched a pair of funds designed to provide investors with geared exposure to the AUD/USD trade, irrespective of whether they want to go ‘long’ AUD or ‘long’ USD.
+Following the success of the BetaShares U.S. Dollar ETF, BetaShares also offers a pair of funds designed to provide investors with geared exposure to the AUD/USD trade, irrespective of whether they want to go ‘long’ AUD or ‘long’ USD.
 For more information see below:

 - USD: U.S. Dollar ETF – provides simple, cost-effective exposure to the performance of the U.S. Dollar relative to the Australian Dollar